averagehuman/argskwargs.io/src/articles/2016/johnsons-algorithm.rst

     def jpermute(iterable):
         """
         Use the Johnson-Trotter algorithm to return all permutations of iterable.

+        The algorithm is applied to a 1-based set of integers representing the indices of the given iterable, then a shallow copy of iterable is mutated and returned for each successive permutation.
         """
+        # A shallow copy of 'iterable'.
+This is what is mutated and yielded for each perm.
         sequence = list(iterable)
         length = len(sequence)
         indices = range(1, length+1)

-        # the list of directed integers: [-1, 1], [-1, 2], ...
+        # The list of directed integers: [-1, 1], [-1, 2], ...
         state = [[-1, idx] for idx in indices]

-        # add sentinels at the beginning and end
+        # Add sentinels at the beginning and end
         state = [[-1, length+1]] + state + [[-1, length+1]]

-        # the first permutation is the sequence itself
+        # The first permutation is the sequence itself
         yield sequence

         mobile_index = mobile_direction = direction = value = None
         while True:
-            # 1. find the highest mobile
+            # 1. Find the highest mobile
             mobile = -1
             for idx in indices:
                 direction, value = state[idx]